-A record year for ZONO means there is more to give to those in need.
+A record year for ZONO Technologies means there is more to give to those in need.

-ZONO Technologies donates Ozone Disinfecting and Sanitizing Cabinet to the new Early Childhood Makerspace at the University of West Georgia.
+ZONO Technologies donates a ZONO™ Disinfecting and Sanitizing Cabinet to the new Early Childhood Makerspace at the University of West Georgia.

 The University of West Georgia’s College of Education’s Early Learning Center was already looking to raise funding for a collaborative learning space for children across western Georgia.
-The ZONO would make a perfect addition to this communal space for children where the use of manipulative toys, learning instruments, and other shared items could be disinfected and sanitized quickly and easily with the ZONO cabinet.
-With no end in sight to the global pandemic, children must be cared for and their development must continue.
-Any contribution that ZONO Technologies could make to the College of Education’s initiative of expanding high-quality and safe services to students and families is a win for everyone!
+The ZONO™ Cabinet would make a perfect addition to this communal space for children where the use of manipulative toys, learning instruments, and other shared items could be disinfected and sanitized efficiently and effectively.
+With no end in sight to the global pandemic, children must be cared for, and their development must continue.
+Any contribution that ZONO Technologies could make to the College of Education’s initiative of expanding high-quality services to students and families is a win for everyone!

-On Monday, April 5, 2021, Dr. Chelsea Morris, Assistant Professor in the Department of Literacy and Special Education, received the ZONO Disinfecting and Sanitizing Cabinet for the University’s Early Learning Center.
-“We were very surprised in the fall when the Early Learning Center received a phone call from ZONO Technologies inquiring about the population we serve and our sanitization needs.
-At the beginning of the year, we had to respond to the pandemic and make an instructional decision to remove materials that were not able to be sanitized from the on-site preschool classrooms such as dress-up clothes, small blocks, and stuffed animals/puppets, and revise our processes to include more dedicated cleaning time in the clinic and center services and training.”
-The ZONO accommodates large quantities of these items, disinfecting and sanitizing them in just 35 minutes per cycle, allowing these materials that were so enjoyed by the students to be brought back into the classroom.
-The staff at UWG and the families it serves feel a sense of security knowing that the ZONO is addressing their disinfecting and sanitizing needs during a time when it matters most, with a chemical-free solution beneficial to its users’ health and safety.
+On Monday, April 5, 2021, Dr. Chelsea Morris, Assistant Professor in the Department of Literacy and Special Education, received the ZONO™ Disinfecting and Sanitizing Cabinet for the University’s Early Learning Center.
+“We were very surprised in the fall when the Early Learning Center received a phone call from ZONO Technologies inquiring about the population we serve, and our sanitization needs.
+At the beginning of the year, we had to respond to the pandemic and make an instructional decision to remove materials that were not able to be sanitized from the on-site preschool classrooms such as dress-up clothes, small blocks, and stuffed animals/puppets, and revise our processes to include more dedicated disinfecting and sanitizing time in the clinic and center services and training.”
+The ZONO™ accommodates large quantities of these items, disinfecting and sanitizing them in just 38-minutes per cycle, allowing these materials that were so enjoyed by the students to be brought back into the classroom.
+The staff at UWG and the families it serves feel a sense of security knowing that the ZONO™ is addressing their disinfecting and sanitizing needs during a time when it matters most, with a liquid chemical-free solution beneficial to its users’ health and wellbeing.

 About ZONO Technologies